 There is also free parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.

 Drop Off/Pick Up Points

-There are three drop off/pick up points with seats around the outside of the stadium located at London Road Terrace, North Stand adjacent to B Block and South Stand at Gate 22 for the use of disabled customers.
+There are various drop off/pick up points with seats around the outside of the stadium for the use of disabled customers.

 Lines of Sight